 Vivenna shivered, cringing as the people in their colorful outfits crowded around her.

-Things here are worse, even, than my tutors prepared me for, she thought with displeasure, wiggling in her seat.
+Things here are worse, even, than my tutors said, she thought, wiggling in her seat.
 Peprin seemed engrossed by the arguing priests on the floor of the arena, and Vivenna found herself feeling annoyed at him.
-Perhaps he just couldn’t see the colors as well as she could.
-Unpleasant as she found its presence within her, she could not deny the effects of the BioChroma within her.
+Perhaps he just couldn’t see the colors as well as she could, and therefore wasn’t as distracted by them.

-She still couldn’t decide if she thought it horrible or wonderful.
-She was coming down on the side of it being horrible because of how much it tempted her with the wonders she saw and felt.
-The more people that moved around in the arena, the more overwhelmed she felt.
+She still couldn’t decide if she thought the Breath she held to be horrible or wonderful.
+More and more, she was coming to realize that it was horrible because of how wonderful it felt.
+The more people that surged around her in the arena, the more overwhelmed she felt.

 Surely if Peprin could sense the sheer scope of all those colors, he wouldn’t gawk so dumbly at the costumes.
-Surely if he could feel the people crowded about, as well as hear and see them, he would feel boxed in like she did, unable to breathe.
+Surely if he could feel the people, as well as hear and see them, he would feel boxed in like she did, unable to breathe.

-That’s it, she thought, itching to leave.
+That’s it, she thought.
 I’ve seen Siri, and I know what they’ve done with her.
 It’s time to go.
-She stood, turning, and paused.
+She stood, turning, and froze.

-A man was standing near the back wall of the arena, about six rows up, and he was staring directly at Vivenna.
-She normally wouldn’t have paid him any attention, for he was wearing ragged brown clothing, ripped in places, his loose trousers tied by a simple robe.
-He wore facial hair that was half-way between being a beard and simple scruff.
+A man was standing two rows back, and he was staring directly at Vivenna.
+She normally wouldn’t have paid him any attention.
+He was wearing ragged brown clothing, ripped in places, his loose trousers tied by a simple rope.
+He wore facial hair that was half-way between being a beard and scruff.
 His hair was unkempt, and came down to his shoulders.

-And he created a bubble of color around him that bespoke his holding nearly five hundred BioChromatic Breaths.
-He stared at her, meeting her eyes, and she had a sudden, and awful panicked sense that he knew who she was.
+And he created a bubble of color around him that bespoke his holding enough BioChromatic Breath to reach nearly to the Fifth Heightening.
+He stared at her, meeting her eyes, and she had a sudden and awful panicked sense that he knew who she was.

-She finished standing, stumbling back a bit, but the strange man didn’t take his eyes off of her.
-He shifted slightly, exposing the large black-hilted sword at his belt.
+She stumbled back a bit, but the strange man didn’t take his eyes off of her.
+He shifted, pushing back his cloak and exposing the large, black-hilted sword at his belt.
 Few people in Hallandren wore weapons.
 This man didn’t seem to care.
 The people to the sides gave him a wide berth, and Vivenna swore she could sense something about that sword.
 It seemed to darken the colors around it.
 Deepen them.
 Make tans into browns, reds into maroons, blues into navies.

-But that was ridiculous.
-Her tutors had taught her extensively about BioChroma and Awakening.
-They had mentioned nothing about darkness.

 “Peprin,” she said, more sharply than she’d intended.
 “We’re leaving.”

 “But--”

-“Now,” Vivenna said, turning and walking away, head bowed furtively.
-And yet, she could still feel the man watching her.
+“Now,” Vivenna said, turning and walking away, head bowed.
+She could still feel the man watching her.
 Something about her newfound BioChroma whispered to her that his eyes were upon her.
-Now that she noticed that fact, she realized that his eyes on her were probably what had made her uncomfortable in the first place, itching to leave.
+Now that she realized it, she understood that his eyes on her were probably what had made her so uncomfortable in the first place.

 The tutors spoke of this, she thought as she and Peprin made their way to one of the stone exit passages.
 Life sense, the ability to tell when there are people nearby, and to tell when they’re watching you.
 Everyone has it in a small amount.
 BioChroma enhances that.

-It was a curious feeling.
-As soon as they entered the passage, it vanished, and Vivenna let out a relieved breath.
+As soon as they entered the passage, the sense of the man watching her vanished, and Vivenna let out a relieved breath.

 “I don’t see why you wanted to leave, Vivenna,” Peprin said.